adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#3 - Travel Time Data

-The following sample query on the Travel Time dataset returns CSV formatted data with a 1 hour resolution, for the I-205 Foster NB and SB segments.
+The following sample request for data from the Travel Time dataset returns CSV formatted data with a 1 hour resolution, for the I-205 Foster NB and SB segments.

 ```
 curl "http://new.portal.its.pdx.edu:8080/traveltime/api/aggregatedsegmentcalcs/?start_date=2020-05-27